 There is no doubting that social trading is unique to eToro.
 Copy-trading only exists in the form of automated trading by other brokers. eToro social trading platform, on the other hand, is unique so if copying other traders and becoming part of a community appeals to you, eToro may be the right broker for you.

 There is the choice of a Webtrader or desktop trading platform available across all major languages.
-These are exclusive to the eToro platform with unique clean design and advanced functionality.
+These are exclusive to the eToro platform with unique clean design, ease of use interface, and advanced functionality.
 That said, only the watchlist if customisable with all other panels fixed.
 Both indicative prices and current market prices are displayed on the platform.
 There is advanced search functionality with predictive text and a range of placing orders:

 Leverage can also be set for any position that is opened.
 You can also view a Fee report to see the total fees you have paid overtime or on a particular trade.
-Finally you can set alerts on your desktop such as an icon update for market sensitive events or movements.
+Finally, you can set alerts on your desktops such as an icon update for market sensitive events or movements.

 There is the option of a demo account or you can trade with real money on a live account through the eToro platform.

 The eToro mobile app is available on Apple and Android devices for those looking to trade on-the-go.
 The mobile trading platform allows trading CFD stocks, indices, EFTs, forex (currencies) as well as commodities.
 The social trading such as the ability to copy leading investors is also available using the mobile app.
 A bit advantage of the mobile trading platform is that you can get notifications of movements across relevant markets.

 There is the choice of standard charts or ProCharts.
 The below screenshot shows an eToro ProChart giving insights into their functionality, including changeable: